UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

  - `--no_gpu` : disables the GPU kernels from executing at runtime

 # Environment Variables
 It is recommended to set the relevant environment variables to ensure the best performance on host and device.
+For more information about extrating the best library performance at runtime (especially for CPU libraries), please refer to the appropriate specifications.
+Seen below are some suggestions on commonly used environment variables for their associated libraries.

 ### <u>Arm Performance Libraries</u>
 When using ArmPL, setting the following environment variables is beneficial: